 The CASA Writing Center offers informative and interactive workshops for classes on a variety of writing topics.
 These workshops can be facilitated in the Writing Center (GSSC 112) for up to 50 students, or Writing Consultants can facilitate the workshop in your classroom.

-Please contact Nicholas Sheffield to request a workshop.
+Please contact Kristen Ruggles to request a workshop.

 Orientation to Writing Center Services 10 minutes

 This brief workshop introduces students to the services and resources offered by the CASA Writing Center.
 We recommend this introductory workshop to all classes as a simple way to introduce students to the services we offer as well as the Writing Consultants who staff our center.
 This workshop is most effectively delivered in your classroom.

 The purpose of this workshop is to introduce students to the basics of APA style, formatting, and documentation.
 It focuses on the most basic elements of APA style: formatting a document, writing an abstract, organizing with headings, creating references, and citing sources within the text.
 The workshop is both informative and interactive, as it invites students to apply what they are learning about APA through guided practice with Writing Consultants.

 Introduction to MLA 50 minutes

 The purpose of this workshop is to introduce students to the basics of MLA style, formatting, and documentation.
 It focuses on the most basic elements of MLA style: formatting a document, creating a list of works cited, and citing sources within the text.
 The workshop is both informative and interactive, as it invites students to apply what they are learning about MLA through guided practice with Writing Consultants.